Jamie3213/blog/site/app/content/posts/aws-blog.md

 ### Building the Blog

-The basic structure we're going to use for the project is as follows:
+The basic structure we're going to use for the project is as follows (though if you look in the GitHub repo, things will look slightly different since I've implement a CI/CD pipeline to along with this; again, see Part 2 for more details):

 ```zsh
 ├── infra